(etelcalcetide) Injection, for IV Use

 b Other outcome measures for Studies 1 and 2.

-f Results from a multiple imputation method for missing data using information from subjects who discontinued treatment but had final assessment during the EAP.
-For Study 1, the percentages of patients with no PTH assessment during the EAP were 10% and 14% for PARSABIV and placebo respectively; for Study 2, they were 11% and 9% respectively.
+f Results from a multiple imputation method for missing data using information from patients who discontinued treatment but had final assessment during the EAP.
+For Study 1, the percentages of patients with no PTH assessment during the EAP were 10% and 14% for PARSABIV and placebo, respectively; for Study 2, they were 11% and 9%, respectively.
 The corresponding percentages were the same for corrected serum calcium and one to two percentage points higher for serum phosphate.

 PARSABIV decreased PTH levels regardless of baseline PTH, duration of dialysis, whether or not patients had been previously treated with cinacalcet, and whether or not patients were receiving vitamin D sterols.
 Reductions in PTH levels, corrected serum calcium, and serum phosphate were maintained for up to 78 weeks of treatment in those patients who elected to participate in the extension phase of both studies.

 Advise patients to report symptoms of hypocalcemia, including paresthesias, myalgias, muscle spasms, and seizures, to their healthcare provider [see WARNINGS AND PRECAUTIONS].